lnquy/www/write/content/blog/country-code-checking-cantor/index.md

 - Space complexity: `O(1)`.
   - We need 1301 boolean items in the array so actual memory usage is 1301 bytes (not countring overhead from array data structure itself).

-Why can Cantor pairing solution so much faster than generic hashmap solution when basically both two solutions are hashmap?
+How can Cantor pairing solution so much faster than generic hashmap solution when basically both two solutions are hashmap implementation?

-- Because generic hashmap uses a generic hash function which works with a much bigger number of keys so it can avoid collision but also makes it much slower compare to our Cantor pairing hash function.
+- Because generic hashmap uses a generic hash function which works with a much bigger number (non-determined) of keys so it's much slower compare to our Cantor pairing hash function.
 - Cantor pairing hash function here is a PHF, which tailored for this set of data (247 country codes) only.
-So it's much simpler and don't have to deal with collision.
+So it's much simpler and we don't have to deal with hash collision.
 - Cantor pairing solution operate directly on a small array which can fit directly on CPU cache makes it much faster for CPU to access.
-  While generic hashmap data structure is much more complicated and (may) need pointer reference to the items which cannot leverage CPU cache.
+  While generic hashmap data structure is much more complicated (e.g.: handle different types of key/value, resolve collisions...) and may need pointer reference to the items which cannot leverage CPU cache.

 ### 5. Cantor pairing with bitmap solution

-The Cantor pairing solution above is really fast but has one down side is using more memory, how can we optimize it?
+The Cantor pairing solution above is really fast but has one down side is using more memory, how can we optimize it also?

-Instead of using 1301 bytes for the checking array, we can operate on bit, so the size required can be reduced by 8 (8 bits makes a byte) to 163 bytes.
+Instead of using 1301 bytes for the checking array, we can operate on bit level, so the size required can be reduced by 8 (8 bits makes a byte) to 1301/8 = 163 bytes.

 {{< img src="img/diagram-CantorBitmap.jpg" alt="Using bitmap instead of byte array" caption="<em>Figure 2: Using bitmap instead of byte array</em>" class="border-0 text-center" >}}